eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/type-parameters.md

 # #{page.title_md}

 [Class](../class/), [interface](../interface/) and [function](../function/)
-declarations may have one or more type parameters.
+declarations may have a type parameter list containing one or more type parameters.

 ## Usage